kayleighjfilton/kayleighjfilton/README.md

 - 👋 Hi, I’m @kayleighjfilton
 - 👀 I’m interested in data science and application development
-- 🌱 I’m currently learning programming in R and C#
+- 🌱 I’m currently learning programming in R, C#, C++

 <!---
 kayleighjfilton/kayleighjfilton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.